Kedap/apmpkg/README_en.md

 [Spanish]("./README.md")

 # NEWS
-- Version has been released: v1.4.1 For everybody!!!
+- Version has been released: v1.5 For everybody!!!
 - Creation of the binaries for all available distributions
 - ApmPKG is uploaded is in [AUR](https://aur.archlinux.org/packages/apmpkg/)
-- Changed slackpkg to slapt-get to better manage packages in Slackware
-- Fix on npm to install modules and not dependencies other than js modules
-- Minor fixes
+- Adding support for Nix
+- Fixing the bug caused with `apmpkg create abc hello-world`
+- You can add files in `/home` of different users
+- In binary installation the pre-installation scripts are not executed

 * * *
 A package manager that wants to be a powerful universal tool for Linux in order to create and install packages.